Wildfire Stats and Facts in the US - Recent Statistics

 There were nearly 60,000 wildfires in 2021, which affected 7.1 million acres, compared to just 18,229 wildfires and 1,323,666 acres lost in 1983 when official record-keeping began.
 (National Interagency Fire Center)

 There has been a 17% increase in US wildfires from 2019 to 2021 and a staggering 223% increase since 1983.
 (NIFC)

 Humans cause as many as 90% of wildfires.
 (US Department of Interior)

 Five of California’s 20 biggest ever wildfires occurred in 2020. (iii)

 2020 wildfires in the US caused $16.5 billion in damages, making it the third-costliest year on record; 2017 being the highest at $24 billion and 2018 a close second at $22 billion.
 These figures do not account for indirect damages, which experts estimate cost around $150 billion for the record-setting 2018 wildfire season.
 (Yale Climate Connections)

 2020 wildfires cost California 4.2 million acres of land, 10,500 structures and the lives of at least 31 people. (iii)

-The Financial Cost of Wildfires in the US
+The Financial Cost of Wildfires

 The billions of tonnes of carbon dioxide emitted and loss of carbon sinks for subsequent CO2 sequestration as a result of wildfires is catastrophic.
 Furthermore, wildfires destroy vast swathes of land and habitats and with them, highly complex and bountiful ecosystems.